kevinsconnolly/R_Analysis/README.md

 A study which compares the performance of the MechaCar prototype vehicle to other comparable vehicles on the market; which will quantify how the MechaCar outperforms the competition.

 The design follows:
-Metricsof interest to a consumer
+Metrics of interest to a consumer
 Determine what question we would ask.
 What the null and alternative hypothesis would be to answer that question.
 What statistical test could be used to test this hypothesis.